A topic from the subject of Organic Chemistry in Chemistry.

 Basic Concepts

-The benzene ring is a six-membered ring of carbon atoms that are arranged in a alternating single and double bond pattern.
-This unique structure gives the benzene ring its stability.
+The benzene ring is a six-membered ring of carbon atoms arranged in a conjugated system of alternating single and double bonds.
+This unique structure, more accurately described as a delocalized pi electron cloud above and below the ring, gives the benzene ring its exceptional stability.
 Aromatic compounds are also characterized by their resonance properties.
-Resonance is the phenomenon in which a molecule has multiple Lewis structures that can be drawn.
-The resonance structures of an aromatic compound contribute to its stability.
+Resonance is the phenomenon in which a molecule has multiple Lewis structures that can be drawn, contributing to the molecule's overall stability.

 Equipment and Techniques